-To join the global SLA to access the maintenance service agreements, countries must gain agreement of their PEPFAR-led laboratory TWG.
+Implementation of the global SLA is a parallel activity to the DNO must gain agreement of their PEPFAR-led laboratory TWG.
 Patient impact is also a factor in prioritizing countries to join the SLA for service agreements, meaning that larger countries with more patients are prioritized.